A Graph Minors Approach to Temporal Sequences: Introduction

 \section{Introduction}

 Temporal graphs provide a natural framework for modelling networks that evolve over time.
 Such networks arise in diverse fields, including computer science (e.g., the internet), neuroscience (e.g., brain connectivity) and epidemiology (e.g., social networks) \cite{sporns2018graph,tang2013applications,hosseinzadeh2022temporal, einarsson2014one, giusti2015clique}.
 The temporal dimension is widely believed to be essential for understanding the full behaviour of such networks \cite{thompson2017static}.
 As a result, temporal graphs have attracted increasing interest in recent years.
-So far, the focus has been on heuristics, modelling and problem formulations \cite{dall2024embedding,huang2023temporal,{GuptaBedathur2022}}.
-However, despite the growing body of work, fundamental structural insights and strong algorithmic results remain scarce \cite{{Fluschnik2020},{MichailSpirakis2015}}.
+Much of the existing work in temporal graph theory has focused on modelling, problem formulation, and heuristic approaches \cite{dall2024embedding,huang2023temporal,{GuptaBedathur2022}}, reflecting the field’s broad range of applications and recent emergence.
+While there is growing interest and a rich set of algorithmic questions, fundamental structural characterisations and general algorithmic frameworks offer exciting challenges \cite{{Fluschnik2020},{michail2016introduction}}.
+In this work, we study temporal planarity.

-By contrast, a fundamental landmark in graph theory is the theory of graph minors.
+A fundamental landmark in graph theory is the theory of graph minors.
 Since Robertson and Seymour's proof of the Graph Minor Theorem and their Graph Minor Structure Theorem in 2004, the impact of graph minor theory has steadily expanded beyond the traditional graph-theoretic setting.
 Over the past two decades, tools from graph minor theory have proven effective in reasoning about other graph-like structures.
 Examples include matroid theory, where Geelen, Gerards and Whittle proved Rota’s Conjecture~\cite{GeelenGerardsWhittle2014}, width parameters such as rank-width by Oum and Seymour \cite{OumSeymour2006}, directed graphs~\cite{kawarabayashi2015towards,kawarabayashi2015directed,amiri2016erdos}, and $2$-dimensional simplicial complexes \cite{carmesin2023embedding}.